-MATH 103 Applied Math 3 credits
+PROP 103 Applied Math

 This course includes math skills and how they apply to the energy industry.
 Students will learn volume and area calculations as well as conversions of temperature, pressure, level and flow through the use of algebra, trigonometry, and other math applications.
 Prerequisite: Department approval